devhelp/procedure/README.md

 }

 /**
- * because we are using CallableInterpreter in the example then first argument of step arguments is a callback */
+ * because we are using CallableInterpreter in the example, first argument
+ * of step arguments is a callback
+ */

 $stepOne = new Step('add_1', array('Math::add', 1, 1));